Mean-field control problems with multi-dimensional singular controls: Parametrisations of the state-control process

 Assuming that this can indeed be achieved in our case, and since the processes $(X^n,\xi^n)$ are continuous and therefore by definition $X^n_{\bar r^n_u} = \bar X^n_u$ and $\xi^n_{\bar r^n_u} = \bar\xi^n_u$ for all $u\in [0,1]$, we see that

 Defining by

 the cost of a parametrisation $(\bar X,\bar \xi,\bar r)$ suggests that

-By an \emph{achievable} parametrisation we mean that we can find such an approximating sequence of continuous controls with parametrisations that converges to the said parametrisation.
+By an \emph{achievable} parametrisation we mean that we can find an approximating sequence of continuous controls with parametrisations that converges to the said parametrisation.

 It will turn out that an achievable parametrisation $(\bar X,\bar \xi,\bar r)$ of a given control $(X,\xi)$ is uniquely determined by $(\bar\xi,\bar r)$.
-If the control $\xi$ is one-dimensional, as in e.g.\@ \autocites{min_singular_1987,zhu_generalized_1992,taksar_infinite-dimensional_1997,dufour_singular_2004,de2018stochastic}, then there exists only one parametrisation $(\bar\xi,\bar r)$ of $\xi$ in the sense of Definition \ref{definition wm1 parametrisation whitt} up to a reparametrisation of time.
-Denoting by $\xi^c$ the continuous part of $\xi$, this shows that
+If the control $\xi$ is one-dimensional, as in e.g.\@ \cite{min_singular_1987,zhu_generalized_1992,taksar_infinite-dimensional_1997,dufour_singular_2004,de2018stochastic}, then there exists only one parametrisation $(\bar\xi,\bar r)$ of $\xi$ in the sense of Definition \ref{definition wm1 parametrisation whitt} up to a reparametrisation of time.\footnote{{This uniqueness also implies that parametrisation is achievable, since it is well-known that every singular control $\xi$ can be approximated in the $WM_1$ topology by a sequence of continuous controls, which then converge to the unique parametrisation of $\xi$.
+For example, one may define $\xi^n_u= n\int_{(u-\frac 1 n)\lor t}^{u}\xi_s\,ds$ for $u\in [t,T]$, so that each $\xi^n$ is continuous and non-decreasing.}} Denoting by $\xi^c$ the continuous part of $\xi$, and by $r_u \coloneqq \inf\{v\in [0,1] | \bar r_v > u\} \land 1$ the inverse of $\bar r$ this implies that in this case

-In particular, in the one-dimensional case there is no need to consider suprema over achievable parametrisations and we retrieve the cost structure that has already been studied in \autocites{min_singular_1987,zhu_generalized_1992,taksar_infinite-dimensional_1997,dufour_singular_2004,de2018stochastic}.
+In particular, in the one-dimensional case there is no need to consider suprema over achievable parametrisations and we retrieve the cost structure that has already been studied in \cite{min_singular_1987,zhu_generalized_1992,taksar_infinite-dimensional_1997,dufour_singular_2004,de2018stochastic}.

 The main challenge in establishing a similar representation in our setting is that our controls are multi-dimensional and that our cost functions additionally depend on a mean-field term.
-Since the above parametrisations were constructed for each $\omega$ separately, we can not expect the reparametrised joint law $m_{\bar r_u}$ to coincide with the law $\c L(\bar X_u,\bar\xi_u)$ of the reparametrised processes.
-To overcome this problem, we introduce two-layer parametrisations.
+Since the above parametrisations were constructed for each $\omega$ separately, we can not expect the reparametrised joint law $m_{\bar r_u}$ to coincide with the law ${\P_{(\bar X_u,\bar\xi_u)}}$ of the reparametrised processes, {and thus in general In particular, if we allow our singular cost term $c(t,m,x,\xi)$ to additionally depend on $m$, in the above illustration the reward functional $J_C(t,m,(X^n,\xi^n))$ will not converge to $J(\bar X,\bar\xi,\bar r)$ as $n\to \infty$.} To overcome this problem, we introduce two-layer parametrisations.
 The first layer parametrises the $\c P_2$-valued function $u\mapsto m_u = \P_{(X_u,\xi_u)} $ - and hence jointly for all $\omega$.
 The second layer parametrises the paths of the resulting state-control process for each $\omega$ separately as in the motivation above, suitably adapted to our weak solution concept.

 We formally introduce the concept of two-layer parametrisations of singular controls $\P\in\c P(t,m)$ in the next section.